tobega/tailspin-v0/TailspinReference.md

 #### Structure expansion
 Sometimes you want to generate several structures with combinations of similar values, so instead of a key-value pair you can specify the word `by` followed by an expression that generates a stream of key-value pairs (or structures, for sets of co-occurring key-values).
-That will "expand" the structure literal into a stream of structures, one for each key-value pair (or structure) in the "by"-stream, with the same value for the attributes otherwise specified.
+That will "expand" the structure literal into a stream of structures that form the cartesian product of the "by"-values, i.e. one additional structure for each key-value pair (or structure) in the "by"-stream, with the same value for the attributes otherwise specified.

 For example: `{token: ' ', by 1..3 -> (x:$), by 1..3 -> (y:$)}` will generate a stream of nine structures